 The problem when hiring a software developer is the time and effort involved in reading resumes, conducting interviews, and reviewing code.
 You need to be clear about the type of developer you are looking for before ever beginning the process.

-, Inc, last year employers filled only 60% of available tech positions.
+De acordo com a report by iCIMS, Inc, last year employers filled only 60% of available tech positions.
 Across all other industries, U.S. companies filled 120% of job openings for all positions.
-That statistic speaks volumes about how difficult it is to find good software developers
+That statistic speaks volumes about how difficult it is to find good software developers.

 Software developers are some of the best-paid specialists in the world.
 The good developers know that they’re good.
 Therefore, they can be selective about the teams that they join.

 Top developers also want challenging and meaningful work.
 They aren’t as concerned with money.
 You could post a perfect job for a number of qualified candidates, but if they are not drawn to the role, they will not apply.

 Recruiting software developers has become even more difficult as roles become more specialized.
 It all starts with the job posting.
 The job has to be motivating, yet also honest about the role and technical requirements.

 If your job posting is appealing, you will likely have a large number of applicants.
 Then what?
 You should be prepared to spend time reading resumes, conducting interviews, and completing code assessments.

 In the same iCIMS, Inc report, in the first half of 2019, it took U.S. companies 66 days to hire a new tech employee.
 This is 23 days longer for all other types of hires.
 It is a time-consuming process.

 Because software engineers are in demand, they come with a high price tag.
 Without a competitive salary, they might look elsewhere.
 If the pay is not in line with the candidate’s expectations, it could end the interview process.

 Meanwhile, while you look to hire a developer, code isn’t being written.
 You need to plan the hires far enough in advance to not lose a lot of valuable time on a critical project.